 By allowing digital information to be distributed but not copied, blockchain technology created the backbone of a new type of internet.
-Originally devised for the digital currency, Bitcoin, the tech community is now finding other potential uses for the technology.
+Originally devised for the digital currency, Bitcoin, (Buy Bitcoin) the tech community is now finding other potential uses for the technology.

 Bitcoin has been called “digital gold,” and for a good reason.
 To date, the total value of the currency is close to $9 billion US.
 And blockchains can make other types of digital value.
 Like the internet (or your car), you don’t need to know how the blockchain works to use it.
 However, having a basic knowledge of this new technology shows why it’s considered revolutionary.
 So, we hope you enjoy this, what is Blockchain guide.

 Don & Alex Tapscott, authors Blockchain Revolution (2016)